dnguyen800/jekyll-TeXt-theme/_infrastructure/network.md

 - Features like AiMesh aren’t as fast or reliable as true WiFi mesh systems, according to [Smallnetbuilder](https://www.smallnetbuilder.com/wireless/wireless-reviews/33208-asus-aimesh-reviewed).
 - Features like wireless bridge stopped working after running for one day .
 - ASUS is taking [drastic measures](https://forums.anandtech.com/threads/tm-ac1900-with-rt-asus-ac68u-firmware-reverted-to-t-mobile-firmware.2547847/) to revert the router back to T-Mobile firmware without user permission.
 This was as recent as June 2018.
 - Custom firmware like Asuswrt-Merlin do not support the TM-AC1900.
-The creator specifically said so [here](https://www.snbforums.com/threads/the-tm-ac1900-is-not-supported.48056/), [here](https://www.snbforums.com/threads/announcement-running-asuswrt-merlin-and-forks-on-non-asus-devices-is-illegal.44636/), and [here](https://www.snbforums.com/threads/faq-read-me-first-before-posting-a-question.47153/).
+The firmware creator specifically said so [here](https://www.snbforums.com/threads/the-tm-ac1900-is-not-supported.48056/), [here](https://www.snbforums.com/threads/announcement-running-asuswrt-merlin-and-forks-on-non-asus-devices-is-illegal.44636/), and [here](https://www.snbforums.com/threads/faq-read-me-first-before-posting-a-question.47153/).